 Safety Features Moving Forward

-The most influential handgun of the 1930s was the Walther P38.
-This pistol led to the Beretta 92 combat pistol.
-The Walther double-action first-shot design is seen as a safety feature.
-That safety lever set the pace for other handguns.
-When applied, the safety safely dropped the hammer from full cock.
+The innovative safety lever of the Walther safely dropped the hammer from full cock.
 The hammer fell but was blocked from striking the firing pin by the safety itself.
 Double-action pistols sometimes use two-piece firing pins as well.
 With the safety applied, the trigger is inoperable, and the hammer cannot rest on the firing pin.
 This is a very solid system widely adopted.

 The SIG decocker is an ergonomic design located in front of the trigger guard.
 Originally developed in 1938 for the JP Sauer, this lever was necessary as the pistol had a concealed hammer that could not be lowered manually.
 In the original design, a hard press on the decocker would cock the hammer for single-action fire.
 This pistol also featured a manual safety on the slide.
 Slide-mounted safety levers are not as ergonomic as those mounted on the frame but are positive in function.
 The SIG decocker was adopted for the highly successful SIG P220 and later P series pistols.
 Though it has safety features, there is no manual safety.